Miner28/AvatarImageReader/README.md

 ## Documentation
 ### Encoding images
 The python script `gen.py` can be edited to encode any string by changing the last line (this currently contains the example string).
-It will generate an image file `img.png` which can then be uploaded as an avatar pedestal image to VRChat, for example with VRCX.
+It will generate an image file `img.png` which can then be uploaded as an avatar pedestal image to VRChat, for example with VRCX, or the following python script: https://gitlab.com/-/snippets/2183182.

 ### Decoding images at runtime
 The prefab Decoder contains everything required to decode data from a pedestal.
 The example pedestal that should be linked by default contains a simple test string `ABCDEFGHIJKLMNOPQRSTUVWXYZ`.
 The image source for this can be found inside `Python Encoder`.
 Replace the avatar id to load text from your own avatar source.
 The ReadRenderTexture udonbehaviour on RenderCamera can be setup to call a callback event on another udonbehaviour when reading completes.
 The public string `currentOutputString` will then contain the decoded string data.